 Undergraduate degree-seeking students who need to withdraw from the university with the intention of returning and completing their degree program may apply for a leave of absence.
-This request is made through the Undergraduate Academic Affairs channel in the MyIT portal (my.iit.edu).
-All requests for a leave of absence will be reviewed by the Office of Undergraduate Academic Affairs and requests must be submitted by the end of the 12th week of the semester to take effect that semester.
-Any request submitted after the 12th week will take effect the following semester; however, exceptions can be made due to special circumstances.
+This request is made through the Undergraduate Academic Affairs channel in the MyIIT portal (my.iit.edu).
+All requests for a leave of absence will be reviewed by the Office of Undergraduate Academic Affairs, and requests must be submitted by the last day to withdraw for full semester classes, as published in the Academic Calendar.
+The leave will take effect in the current semester.
+Any request submitted after the last day to withdraw will take effect the following semester.
 A leave of absence cannot exceed one academic year and can be extended if appropriate documentation is submitted.